 When you bridge an amplifier, you combine the power output of two channels into one channel.
 Bridging lets you drive one speaker with more power than the amp could produce for two of the same speakers.
 Because of this high power output, bridging is an ideal way to drive a single subwoofer.

 If your amp is bridgeable, the owner's manual will have directions that tell you how.
 Usually, an amp is bridged by connecting the speaker leads to the positive (+) terminal from one channel and the negative (-) terminal from the other channel.
 However, you should be sure to consult your owner's manual before attempting to bridge your amp.

-Also, keep in mind that most amplifiers need to see a 4-ohm load when bridged to mono operation.
+Also, keep in mind that most amplifiers need to see a minimum of a 4-ohm load when bridged, otherwise they may overheat and shut down.
 If you want to bridge your amp, you should use one 4-ohm speaker or, if you prefer multiple woofers, wire two 8-ohm speakers in parallel.
 (Again, consult your manual before operating your amp in bridged mode.)

 Crossovers consist of both a high-pass and low-pass filter.
 Often used to keep high-frequencies from reaching a subwoofer, a low-pass filter allows only frequencies below the crossover point to be amplified.
 A high-pass filter allows only frequencies above the crossover point to be amplified — useful for keeping low bass away from small speakers, so they can play more efficiently.
 Crossovers are usually listed as variable or selectable.
 Continuously Variable means the crossover can be freely adjusted to any frequency between the listed end points.
 Selectable means that you can choose from several preset crossover points.